 'Flavours From India' Showcases India's Culinary Heritage At Katara Cultural Village

-Doha, Qatar: Embassy of India in Qatar, in collaboration with the Katara Cultural Village Foundation, hosted a special gastronomy event titled“Flavours from India” at Katara Cultural Village on May 24, 2026.

-The event brought together Ambassadors, diplomats, Qatari dignitaries, members of the Indian community, and friends of India for an evening celebrating India's rich culinary traditions and cultural heritage.

-The event was graced by Professor Dr. Khalid bin Ibrahim Al-Sulaiti, General Manager of Katara Cultural Village Foundation, whose continued support has played an important role in strengthening cultural exchanges and people-to-people ties between India and Qatar.
+The event was graced by Prof Khalid bin Ibrahim al-Sulaiti, General Manager of Katara Cultural Village Foundation, whose continued support has played an important role in strengthening cultural exchanges and people-to-people ties between India and Qatar.

-More than 25 Ambassadors from different countries, along with senior diplomats and distinguished Qatari dignitaries, attended the event and experienced the vibrant flavours and hospitality of India.
+More than 25 ambassadors from various countries, along with senior diplomats and distinguished Qatari dignitaries, attended the event and experienced India's vibrant flavours and blade-->

 Guests enjoyed a specially curated selection of Indian delicacies including Punjabi samosas, Medu Vada, Rasmalai, refreshing buttermilk, and premium Alphonso mangoes.
 The culinary offerings reflected the diversity and richness of Indian cuisine and were warmly appreciated by all attendees.

-In his remarks, Ambassador of India to Qatar H E Vipul highlighted the deep historical and cultural links between India and Qatar, emphasising that cuisine serves as a powerful bridge connecting people and traditions.
-He noted the centuries-old exchange of culinary influences between India and the Gulf region, visible today in the shared appreciation for spices, flavours, and dishes across both cultures.
+In his remarks, Indian ambassador Vipul highlighted the deep historical and cultural links between India and Qatar, emphasising that cuisine serves as a powerful bridge connecting people and traditions.
+He noted the centuries-old exchange of culinary influences between India and the Gulf region, visible today in the shared appreciation for spices, flavours, and dishes across both blade-->

 Legal Disclaimer: